sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - 2
   - Data from ingress is recorded in the aforementioned forms.
     The record includes a description of the data, its source (the data provider), contact details for the data owner.
-    This project initialisation document is specific to the particular TRE project that uses the data and will include the date that data was ingressed to the TRE.
+    This project initialisation document is specific to the particular TRE project that uses the data and will include the date of data ingress.
     At, or shortly after, the project end date stated in this document, the data is securely deleted from the TRE in a way that renders it unrecoverable.
 * - 3.1.7.
   - 2
   - At the end of the project we require all relevant contact people to confirm that their environment can be torn down.
-    Doing this means that any data, code or other files that have not been egressed will be irretrievably lost and any users associated only with this project will have their accounts disabled.
+    Any data, code or other files that have not been brought out through the egress process will be irretrievably lost and any users associated only with this project will have their accounts disabled.
     #### Potential improvement
     - We should draft a clear policy on data deletion in the case that communication breaks down between the project team and TRE operators.
       In particular, this should ensure that any data in the scope of GDPR is not being held without a purpose.